fitzellforce/premier-league-data-analyses/README.md

 **Methods:** I utilized a variety of softwares and platforms to perform these analyses and produce visualizations.
 My intention was to demonstrate competency in all the popular tools used for data analysis:
 * Spreadsheets (Excel)
-* SQL (MySQL)
 * R Programming (RStudio)
-* Tableau

 **Context:** Having just completed the Google Data Analytics Certificate, I decided to create an open-ended project that utilizes all the skills I learned throughout the course.
 This is my passion project.
+Currently, I have only analyzed long passing stats for every player in the league.
 __________________________________________________________________________